 Walking Alongside to Bring Peace

 Two groups of women had let some things come up between them and, before they knew it, it was a deep, festering wound.
 They asked me, as part of their church staff, to help them reconcile.

-I felt completely ill-equipped, but deep in my soul I knew God was asking me to walk alongside these women.
-I fasted and prayed.
-I jotted down Scripture and notes.
+I felt completely ill-equipped.
+But deep in my soul I knew God was asking me to walk alongside these women.
+I fasted, prayed, and jotted down Scripture and notes.
 Each day, God gave me a prompt to share with the women to prepare them for our in-person meeting.